Crosspicking is a technique often heard in Bluegrass. A lot of people think of it as doing banjo rolls on the guitar.

 Most guitarists use crosspicking as way to accentuate specific passages in a song rather than as a technique applied to the entire song.
 It is a technique that can add richness and variety to a song when used judiciously, but can become monotonous and repetitive if used too much.

 Crosspicking is a challenging style to play, particularly at higher speeds.
 Nonetheless, it is a valuable and rewarding technique to learn.
-You can see a short tutorial on crosspicking in our Study Tune section that shows how this technique can be used.
+You can see a short tutorial on crosspicking in our Wildwood Flower Study Tune that shows how this technique can be used.